Azure/Industrial-IoT/docs/deploy/howto-deploy-aks.md

 Resource Group that has been selected for deployment.
-This means, that one should be cautious with cleanup if an existing Resource Group has been selected for the deployment, since the cleanup will trigger deletion of **all** resources within the Resource Group, even the ones that have been present before execution of `Microsoft.Azure.IIoT.Deployment`.
+This means, that one should be cautious with cleanup if an existing Resource Group has been selected for the deployment, since the cleanup will trigger deletion of **all** resources within the Resource Group, even the ones that have been present before execution of `Microsoft.Azure.IIoT.Deployment.AKS`.
 We will introduce more granular cleanup in the next iterations of the application.

 Cleanup prompt looks like this: